Personal Note: While the focus of this article is MLM recruiting, the ideas covered apply to any type of sales.

 Don’t Talk Yourself Out of a Sale

-- Example 1: A friend stops over and spends 40 minutes telling you how great his new opportunity is, how great the products are, how great the compensation plan is, how much money he can make if he would just join you.
+A friend stops over and spends 40 minutes telling you how great his new opportunity is, how great the products are, how great the compensation plan is, how much money he can make if he would just join you.
 He then goes on to tell you that you don’t have to sell, you simply share the opportunity using some of the great marketing tools the company has and spends another 10 minutes trying to convince you to join.
-What is he doing, selling and selling hard.
-He is throwing up all over you.
-Would you join?
-Not likely, since over 95% of the population would rather eat nails then sell.

-Example 2: You mention that your job is more difficult, your not spending enough time with your family, that money is getting tight.
+You mention that your job is more difficult, you’re not spending enough time with your family, that money is getting tight.
 Your friend says I might have a solution for you and gives you a DVD to watch, or has you watch one online.
-Maybe he has you dial in to a recorded call.
-He sets a time to check back with.
+Maybe he has you dial into a recorded call.
+He sets a time to check back with you.
 When he checks back he simply asks what you thought of the information.
-You respond it seems interesting.
-He then sends you to a web site to learn more about your products and schedules a time to follow up.
-You like what you see on the web site so when your friend calls you ask about what it costs to get involved.
-He then has you go to a web site and watch a brief movie that explains your options or he sends you to a recorded call that explains how to get started.
+You respond, it seems interesting.
+He then sends you to a website to learn more about your products and schedules a time to follow up.
+You like what you see on the website so when your friend calls you ask what it costs to get involved.
+He then has you go to a website and watch a brief movie that explains your options or he sends you to a recorded call that explains how to get started.
 He then explains briefly that all he does is share information and let you decide if his product, service or opportunity is right for you.
 Would you join?
-Chances are if you like what you saw and it was within you means, you would.
+Chances are if you like what you saw and it was within your means, you would.

 In summary

-As a professional network marketer your job is too qualify your prospect, point them to the right tool and then collect a decision.
+As a professional network marketer, your job is to qualify your prospect, point them to the right tool and then collect a decision.
 Not everyone you meet is a match for what you have.
 Your job is not convincing, it is sorting.
 You simply share what you and allow others the dignity of making their own decision.

-If you fond this article to be informative and helpful, please share your thoughts, comments and ideas.
-As Always, if I can help you in any way, feel free to contact me
+If you found this article to be informative and helpful, please share your thoughts, comments and ideas.
+As Always, if I can help you in any way, feel free to contact me.